Pavani-28/swift_scheduler/README.md

+# 📌 Swift Scheduler

-Swift Scheduler is a real-time appointment scheduling system built with Node.js, Express, MongoDB for the backend and React.js for the frontend.
+Swift Scheduler is a **real-time appointment scheduling system** built using **Node.js, Express, MongoDB**, and **React.js**.
+It allows users to manage appointments seamlessly with features like **JWT authentication**, **REST APIs**, and a scalable UI.

+---

-Features :
+## 🚀 Features
+✅ Real-time appointment scheduling
-✅ JWT-based authentication
+✅ JWT-based authentication for security
-✅ RESTful API architecture
+✅ RESTful API design for scalability
-✅ Real-time MongoDB integration
-✅ React UI with reusable components
+✅ React frontend with reusable components
-✅ Scalable project structure (controllers, models, routes)
+✅ MongoDB integration for data storage

+---